adjust/dev-docs/docs/flutter/index.md

 :::{dropdown} Test Google Play Services integration
 To test that the Adjust SDK can receive a device's Google Advertising ID, set the [log level](#flutter-loglevel-invocation) to __verbose__ and the environment to __Sandbox__.
 Start your app and measure a session or an event.
 The SDK logs the {abbr}`gps_adid (Google Play Services Advertiser ID)` parameter if it has read the advertising ID.

-If you are having issues retrieving the Google Advertising ID, open an issue in our [GitHub repository](https://github.com/adjust/flutter_sdk) or contact <support@adjust.com>.
+If you're experiencing issues retrieving the Google Advertising ID, open an issue in the SDK [GitHub repository](https://github.com/adjust/flutter_sdk) or contact <support@adjust.com>.
 :::